ekrell/linux4research/README.md

 ## Collaboration within Linux

-- Sometimes multiple users need to work together on the same files
+- Sometimes multiple users need to work together on the same files.
-- Sometimes it makes sense to avoid collaborating directly on the same files, instead using version control to maintain independent copies for each user
+- Might sense to avoid working directly on the same files, instead using version control to maintain independent copies.
-- But there are use cases where shared directories make a lot of sense
+- But there are use cases where shared directories make a lot of sense.
-- The hack is to simply change a directory or file to have "read, write, execute" for all users
+- The hack is to simply change a directory or file to have "read, write, execute" for all users.
-- But this is insecure and can make system services not work when they expect standard permissions for a file
+- But this is insecure and can make system services not work when they expect standard permissions for a file.

 Instead, use Linux groups to support collaboration